jiangchenchen000/Airbnb-Pricing-and-Crime-in-Seattle/project-demo/final_report.md

 - `price` has to be float type rather than string
 - Features including `neighbourhood`, `room_type` and `bath_type` are categorical data, we thus convert these values into one-hot encoding pattern.

-Finally, our dataset for training the regression model includes 100 columns with XXX valid rows.
+Finally, our dataset for training the regression model includes 100 columns with 8500+ valid records.
 A brief summary of the dataset is listed below:

-* Figure: df.head()
+> Overview of the dataset we used to train the model